samsas0600/vscode-docs/remote/advancedcontainers/change-default-source-mount.md

 If you add the `image` or `dockerFile` properties to `devcontainer.json`, VS Code will automatically "bind" mount your current workspace folder into the container.
 If `git` is present on the host's `PATH` and the folder containing `.devcontainer/devcontainer.json` is within a `git` repository, the current workspace mounted will be the root of the repository.
 If `git` is not present on the host's `PATH`, the current workspace mounted will be the folder containing `.devcontainer/devcontainer.json`.

-While this is convenient, you may want to change [mount settings](https://docs.docker.com/engine/reference/commandline/service_create/#add-bind-mounts-volumes-or-memory-filesystems), alter the type of mount, location,
+While this is convenient, you may want to change [mount settings](https://docs.docker.com/engine/reference/commandline/service_create/#add-bind-mounts-volumes-or-memory-filesystems), alter the type of mount, location, or [run in a remote dev container](/remote/advancedcontainers/develop-remote-host.md).

 You can use the `workspaceMount` property in `devcontainer.json` to change the automatic mounting behavior.
 It expects the same value as the [Docker CLI `--mount` flag](https://docs.docker.com/engine/reference/commandline/run/#add-bind-mounts-or-volumes-using-the---mount-flag).